 What is kagura in the first place?
-We will introduce the origins of Kagura and the history of Hiroshima Kagura.
+We will introduce the origins of Kagura and the history of Hiroshima's Kagura.

-Kagura where people wearing gorgeous costumes and expressive kagura masks dance with taiko drums, flutes, and time signatures.
-It has been performed as a Shinto ritual dedicated to the Ujigami by praying for a good harvest of five grains, but today it is enjoyed by people as a local entertainment indispensable for events and celebrations.
+Kagura is a sacred dance where people wearing gorgeous costumes and expressive divinity's masks perform with taiko drums, flutes, and other musical accompaniment.
+It has been performed as a Shinto ritual dedicated to the local divinities in order to pray for a good harvest.
+Today, it is enjoyed by people as a local entertainment indispensable for festivals and other celebrations.

 What is kagura?

-Songs and dances dedicated to gods in Japanese mythology
+Songs and dances dedicated to divinities from the Japanese mythology

 Kagura is the oldest performing art in Japan that was once actively performed throughout Japan.

-Today, it is not limited to shrine festivals, but is familiar to people as a local entertainment indispensable for events and celebrations.
+Today, it is not limited to shrine festivals.
+It is commun for locals to play it as an entertainment essential for events and celebrations.

-The flow of various regions merges and is transmitted to the present Kaguras
+The dances of various regions that merged to the present Kaguras

-It has been handed down by Takada Kagura, which has a fast tempo in eight tones and a brave dance, and Yamagata Kagura, an elegant dance with a gentle and quiet pace in six tones.
-Even now, in farming villages, when they finish harvesting rice in autumn, thank the harvest of shrines here and there.
-Kagura is performed at the Kaguraden (Kaguraden) inside.
+While the Takada Kagura has a fast tempo in eight tones and a brave dance, the Yamagata Kagura is more of an elegant dance with a gentle and quiet pace in six tones.
+Even now, in farming villages, when they finish harvesting rice in autumn, Kagura is performed to thank for the good harvest in local shrines.

-Recently, it has been widely received by the general public due to inauguration ceremonies, wedding entertainment, and kagura competitions, etc., and evoking a kagura boom.
+Recently, it has been widely received by the general public by having gakura troups performing to inauguration ceremonies and weddings.
+There are also kagura competitions that are held, evoking a kagura boom coming soon.